 When deciding on this factor for investment selections, time is of the utmost importance.
 The choice is made on the basis of the investment’s ability to be repaid as quickly as possible.
 In simple terms, pay back is the amount of time it takes for cash flows generated by a project to repay the initial investment to a company’s account.
 On the basis of this criterion, projects with a shorter payback period will be given preference.

-Unlike the concepts given out above, the payback choice criterion does not follow the principles of “the larger and better” or “bird in hand.”
-It fully disregards the first principle since it does not take into consideration the cash flows generated after the investment has been recovered.
-It also does not fully comply with the second principle since, upon the recovery of the money, it gives zero value to the receipts.
+The payback choice criterion differs from the concepts mentioned above.
+It does not follow the “larger and better” or “bird in hand” principles.
+The payback criterion ignores the first principle because it does not consider the cash flows generated after the investment is recovered.
+It also partially disregards the second principle.
+Once the investment is recovered, it assigns zero value to any future receipts.

 Urgency